Apply

 Investigations will only be undertaken under this policy when other means to address the allegation are exhausted, unavailable, or unacceptable at the University’s discretion.

-This policy is not intended to limit, amend or replace an existing alternate policy or employment agreement that has been established for purposes including but not limited to:
+This policy is not intended to limit, amend or replace an existing policy or agreement that has been established for purposes including but not limited to:

-• individual complaints, appeals, grievances, management of employee performance or provisions in a collective agreement;
+• individual complaints, appeals, grievances, management of employee performance or disputes over provisions in a collective agreement;

 • discrimination, workplace violence or harassment, sexual violence, health and safety or human rights; or